Guide

 Done for me (DFM)

 On the contrary, the DFM path will be faster but more expensive.
-This is ideal for people who value their time and have capital to delegate.
+This is ideal for people who value their time and have capital to deploy.

 Here are some things to consider with DFM: